bor0/hashtable/README.md

 For benchmarks, check the `benchmarks` folder.

-To run the tests, first build by running `make` and then write `make run`.
+To build the tests, run `make tests`.
+To run them afterwards, write `make runtests`.

+To build the examples, run `make examples`.
+To run them afterwards, write `make runexamples`.

 To just build the library, write `make lib`.